How to Make Money on Pinterest Without a Blog

 3. Start pinning your affiliate products

-This will bring up the following screen.
-Upload your pin image to the block on the left hand side.
-Grab your affiliate link from the affiliate program website (how you get this will depend on the program), and add your affiliate link where it says ‘add your destination link’ at the bottom.
+Grab your link from the affiliate program website (how you get this will depend on the program), and add your link where it says ‘add your destination link’ at the bottom.

 screenshot of Pinterest showing where to place your affiliate link